 - a favourite activity – for example, playtime with trains

 - a favourite healthy food.

 Try a variety of rewards, and use the ones your child responds to best.
 Before you start, plan exactly what your child will be rewarded for, and ensure your child clearly understands what behaviour is being rewarded.
 Try not to overuse a reward.

-Some rewards that motivate typically developing children – like stickers or stamps – might not interest a child with ASD.
-Work out what rewards your child likes by presenting a variety of rewards for a few seconds and watch your child’s response.
+Some rewards that motivate typically developing children – like stickers or stamps – might not interest children with ASD.
+Work out what rewards your child likes by presenting a variety of rewards for a few seconds and watching your child’s response.
 You could try rewards like hugs, high-fives, claps, foods, toys or activities.